• Skip to primary navigation

 Expert Tips

-• Rinse your rice.
-Wash your rice at least 3 times until the water runs clear to remove any residual starch which can cause for a very sticky and thick congee.
+• Rinse the rice until the water runs clear to remove any residual starch and dirt - extra starch can cause a very thick texture.

 Instructions